 The centerpiece will most probably be your eye catcher.
 Here are some ideas of how to design it:

-This is also a cute idea for a baby shower decoration.
-Just use it on its own: take a small baby bottle, place some rolled diapers around it, fix with a ribbon and bow and put some flowers (real or artificial) in.
+Just the top is also a cute idea for a baby shower decoration.
+Simply make it on its own: take a small baby bottle, place some rolled diapers around it, fix with a ribbon and bow and put some flowers (real or artificial) inside the bottle.

 If you have a baby sign, a baby name plate, a congratulations card, a gift card or any similar item, you can either squeeze it right on top between two diapers or place another tube on top where you can then glue on your sign or card to display it in a nice way.